 NOTE VIII., p.
-22.-" THE EXINANITION."
+22.--" THE EXINANITION."

 "That we rightly understand the use made of the example of Christ, as the model after which the Christian life is formed, we must first endeavour to bring the model itself clearly and distinctly before our minds.
 Before the eye of the apostle stands the image of the Whole Christ, the Son of God, appearing in the flesh, manifesting Himself in human nature.
 From the human manifestation he rises to the Eternal Word (as John expresses it), that Word which was before the appearance of the Son of God in time-yea, before the worlds were made; in whom, before all time, God beheld and imaged Himself: as Paul, in the Epistle to the Colossians calls Him, in this view, the Image of the Invisible, i.e. 'the incomprehensible God.'
-Then, after this upward glance of his spiritual eye, he descends again into the depths of the human life, in which the Eternal Word appears as man.
+Then, after this upward glance of his spiritual eve, he descends again into the depths of the human life, in which the Eternal Word appears as man.
 He expresses this in the language of immediate perception, beholding the Divine and the human as one; not in the form of abstract truth, attained by a mental analysis of the direct object of thought.
 Thus he contemplates the entrance of the Son of God into the form of humanity as a self-abasement-a self-renunciation-for the salvation of those whose low estate He stooped to share.
 He, whose state of being was Divine-who was exalted above all the wants and limitations of the finite and earthly existence-did not eagerly claim this equality with God which He possessed; but, on the contrary, He concealed and disowned it in human abasement, and in the form of human dependence.
 And as the whole of the human life of Christ proceeded from such an act of self-renunciation and self-abasement, so did His whole earthly life correspond to this one act, even to His death-the consciousness, on the one hand, of Divine dignity, which it was in His power to claim; and on the other, the concealment-the renunciation of this-in every form of humiliation and dependence belonging to the earthly life of man.
 The crowning point appears in His death-the ignominious and agonising death of the cross.
-Paul then proceeds to show what Christ attained by such self-renunciation, thus carried on to the utmost limit by such submissive obedience, in the form of a servant; the reward which He received in return; the dignity which was conferred Here too is presented the universal law, laid down by upon Him.
-Christ Himself, that whose humbles himself, and in proportion as he humbles himself, shall be exalted."-Neander on Philippians ii.
+Paul then proceeds to show what Christ attained by such self-renunciation, thus carried on to the utmost limit by such submissive obedience, in the form of a servant; the reward which he received in return; the dignity which was conferred Here too is presented the universal law, laid down by Christ Himself, that whose humbles himself, and in proportion as he hum bles himself, shall be exalted."-Neander on Philippians ii.
 7, 8.

-This admirable extract gives a good specimen of the temperate treatment of a subject which, as the next note will show, has been very rashly handled in Germany and France.
+This extract gives a good specimen of the temperate treatment of a subject which, as the next note will show, has been very rashly handled in Germany and France.
 It will bear study as well as reading.
 For the exegesis of the great kenosis passage-Philippians ii.
-7-9-on which a little library of monographs have been written, besides the dissertations in the Commentaries, the reader cannot be directed to a safer and more exhaustive dissertation than that contained in Dr. Lightfoot's recent
+7-9-on which a little library of monographs have been written, besides the dissertations in the Commentaries, the reader cannot be directed to a safer and more exhaustive dissertation than that contained in Dr. Lightfoot's recent Commentary on the Philippians.
+The two instalments of St. Paul's Epistles which this faithful and evangelical scholar has issued have excited great expectation as to the still more important sequel.